sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Project_Class.md

 {"title":"Project Class","weight":"70"}

-The Project class contains methods and properties for interacting with a project inside Studio
+The Project class contains methods and properties for interacting with a project inside Studio.

 ## Usage